colonyengine/colony/README.md

 (cd algae && git pull)
 ```

-Then chmod 700 the script and run it while in the ~quicklisp/local-projects
+Then `chmod 700` the script and run it while in the `~quicklisp/local-projects`
 directory.

-Every now and then, when pulling ViralityEngine, ensure to re-run that
+Every now and then, when pulling ViralityEngine, make sure to re-run that
 shell script to get any matching code changes.
 It is expected that those
-dependencies will work generally only with ViralityEngine on the 'develop'
+dependencies will generally work only with ViralityEngine on the `develop`
 branch.

 ## Usage